FredGandt/RFCRestyle/README.md

 ## Change-Log (latest first):
 * May 13, 2021 - Version 3.0.5
-  * Rushed alterations after the IETF changed the HTML RFC addresses, document structure and who know what else.
+  * Rushed alterations after the IETF changed the HTML RFC addresses, document structure and who know what else

 * April 4, 2021 - Version 3.0.3
   * Fixes for failure of index.js to linkify RFC and BCP indexes onscroll